medavox/articles/Sci Fi Setting/Original Doc.md

 People show a great deal more goodwill and willingness to help others than in the West now.

-Having large crews man starships has implications that are not positive; it implies that the societty has (and must have) 'little people'; people of little achievement (implied to be of little worth, 'stepped on') who must do relatively menial or undesirable jobs.
+Having large crews man starships has implications that are not positive; it implies that the society has (and must have) 'little people';
+people of little consequence (implied to be of little worth, 'stepped on') who must do relatively menial or undesirable jobs.
 Gene Roddenberry's original goal was to have technology remove the NEED for people to 'empty the bins', as it were (or scrub the plasma manifolds etc).
 A better setting would be a much smaller crew, the bulk of which consitute the central cast.
 No nameless extras.